github/codeql/docs/codeql/codeql-cli/creating-and-working-with-codeql-packs.rst

 Adding and installing dependencies to a CodeQL pack
 ---------------------------------------------------
 You can add dependencies on CodeQL packs using the command ``codeql pack add``.
-You can specify the scope, name, and version.
+You must specify the scope, name, and version range.

 ::